paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 ### Prepare [GitHub](https://github.com) Pages

-We're going to use a combination of [GitHub](https://github.com) ages and releases to host our [Helm](https://helm.sh) Repository.
-Therefore we need to ensure we have [GitHub](https://github.com) ages enabled on the git repo and to create an empty `gh-pages` branch.
+We're going to use a combination of [GitHub](https://github.com) Pages and releases to host our [Helm](https://helm.sh) Repository.
+Therefore we need to ensure we have [GitHub](https://github.com) Pages enabled on the git repo and to create an empty `gh-pages` branch.

 You can create an empty `gh-pages` branch by creating an orphan branch like so: